marwa-bourouais/tasks-app/README.md

 # tasks-app
-A simple tasks management app
+A simple tasks management app backend using NodeJs and MySQL